Climate and nature emergency in South Gloucestershire

 South Gloucestershire Council declared a climate emergency on 17 July 2019.

-This means that the global climate is in a state of breakdown and this is an emergency.
+We recognise that the global climate is in a state of breakdown and this is an emergency.

 You can read our original Climate Emergency Declaration.